 • Periodic table

 • King Lear / Hamlet / Midsummer’s Night Dream / The Tempest …..

 • Newton’s Gravity / Einstein’s Relativity / Heisenberg’s Uncertainty …..

 • Electron shells / Sub-atomic particles / Dark matter …..

 • Trigonometry / Differential Calculus / Quadratic equations / Square root of -1 …..

 • Wells / Twain / Carroll / Poe / Milne / Lee / Conrad / Hugo / Homer …..

 • Caravaggio / Ernst / Rodin / DaVinci / Bernini / F Lloyd Wright …..

-While knowledge of these informs and enriches my life, they are not involved in my thinking when I wrestle with public policy issues.
+Although each of these informs and enriches my life, none are involved in my thinking when I wrestle with public policy issues.